Quantum Programmable Reflections: Adjusting the rotation angle

 Here we write a downward arrow to indicate tracing out the register and follow it by initializing the state $\ket{\psi}$ in the same register.
 Therefore, $\mathcal E_\theta$ may be considered a sequentially programmed approximate rotation since it has access to only one copy of $\ket\psi$ at a time.

 To illustrate the relationship between $\mathcal E_{\alpha/n}$ and the optimal algorithm among unitary elements of $\mathbb{C}[S_{n+1}]$ shown in \cref{fig:diamond2}, we consider the special case $n=1$ when the program is a single copy of the state $\psi$.
-In this case, any unitary $V$ in the linear combination of permutations $\mathbb C[S_2]$ is spanned by
+In this case, any unitary $V$ in the linear combination of permutations $\mathbb C[S_2]$ has the form